 Special Categories of Personal Data

-We may also collect, store and use information about your health, including any medical conditions or disabilities and your religion.
+We may also collect, store and use information about:

 How do we collect your information?